disjukr/bunja/examples/timer/README.md

 deno task dev
 ```

-Once the development server starts, you can access it at `http://localhost:5173`
-in your browser.
+Visit `http://localhost:5173` in your browser.

-## Build and Deploy
+## 🏗 Build and Deploy

 ### Production Build